psychemist/Computer-Programming-Free-Resources/README.md

 **Ganbare!**

 **P.S.** Yes, joining a community is absolutely important.
 You can start from hanging out on tech twitter and attending dev meetups.
-Pro tip: If it is too hard, start your own.
+Pro tip: If it is too hard to talk about learning new things with a bunch of strangers, start your own circle.